legumeinfo/jekyll-theme-legumeinfo/README.md

   url: "#"
 ```

-By default these tools will be listed in a vertical menu on the left side of every page in the site.
+These tools can optionally be listed in a vertical menu on the left side of every page in the site; see the [Configuration via Front Matter](#configuration-via-front-matter) section for details.
 The tools within the list will be grouped by category.
 </details>